jarasmar/Learning_Journey_At_Makers/Week-2.md

 - TodoList class will initialize with and `@todos = []` and have a method `#add` and `#set_complete` (delegating into Todo class) and a method `#to_string` (delegating into ListPrint class).
 - Todo class will have the functionalities that create every new item and save them into the list and that allows to mark them as completed.
 - ListPrint class will have the functionality to print all the items from the list as strings.<br/>

-- **Oystercard Project:** after moving all the code into two different classes many tests were failing.
-I created two spec files and distributed the tests to be executed within their own class methods.

 **What I've Learnt:**
 >**Delegation:** one class tells another class to do something and the other class encapsulates how to do it.